Keep your distance to stay as safe as possible on your essential journeys

 - wash their hands thoroughly or use hand sanitiser before and after travelling

-If you’re responsible adult or carer, please try to ensure that children observe social distancing.
+If you’re responsible adult or carer, please try to ensure that children observe physical distancing.

 Read our FAQs to find out more about what we’re doing to make sure essential journeys on public transport in Wales is as safe as possible.